stefan-baumann/Steam-In-Home-Streaming-Remote-Desktop/README.md

 `this.Hide();` cause the streamer to freeze

-#Changes
-- Dark background
-- New icon
+#Changelogs
+0.2
+- Added steam_monitor.exe process detection
+- Added timer to minimize the window after 2 seconds
-- The program minimize to task bar instead to icon tray to prevent freezes
+- Bring back minimize to tray icon by a request
-- Add a button to access desktop again in "end desktop stream" screen
+- Icon no longer appear on taskbar

+0.1
+- First release